-STACKLAB’s Tyvek lighting design was created for a beer hall in stack market, a community-focused retail hub in Toronto’s city center.
-The unique market is distinctly industrial, made of over one hundred shipping containers, and will be at the site only temporarily with dismantling stated for 2021.
-We embraced the temporary nature of the place and decided to use only widely available, recyclable, or reusable materials for the design intervention affirming the sustainability of our design, despite its ephemeral nature.
+STACKLAB’s Tyvek lighting design was created for a beer hall in stackt market, a community-focused retail hub in Toronto’s city centre.
+The unique market is distinctly industrial, made of over one hundred shipping containers and will be on-site only temporarily, with dismantling scheduled for 2021.
+We embraced the temporary nature of the place and decided to use only widely available, recyclable, or reusable materials for the design intervention, affirming the sustainability of our design despite its ephemeral nature.

-Our design approach addressed several important project parameters, most notably a limited construction timeline and a limited overall project life-span.
-Three simple tenets defined our approach:
+The design approach addressed several important project parameters, most notably a limited construction timeline and a limited overall project lifespan.
+Three simple tenets defined it:

-1) use materials that can be re-deployed in a purposeful way after the project concludes,
+- Use materials that can be redeployed in a purposeful way after the project concludes.

-2) elevate inexpensive, readily available construction materials through design and
+- Elevate inexpensive, readily available construction materials through design.

-We selected high-density polyethylene Tyvek house wrap as the base material for our installation because it met the above-noted criteria but also because it has innate light diffusing qualities and comes in off-the-shelf roll sizes that offer a productive cutting yield for this scale of the installation.
+The team selected high-density polyethylene Tyvek house wrap as the base material for our installation because it met the above-noted criteria, but also because it has innate light-diffusing qualities and comes in off-the-shelf roll sizes that offer a productive cutting yield for this scale of the installation.

 The Final Design

-The design elevates inexpensive, readily available, and re-usable, construction materials.
+The design elevates inexpensive, readily available, and reusable construction materials.
 Made of OSB strips from which hang folded Tyvek house wrap that holds custom LED fixtures, it lowers the perceived ceiling height and contributes to making it more intimate and conducive to people having conversations around the communal tables and movable furniture.
-At the same time, the vegetation, chosen for its suitability in a low-light environment, covering the top of the shipping containers and lining the walls softens the hard edges of the space.
-As a result, the industrial feel of the superstructure vanishes and transforms the space into something more closely fitting what one would expect from a beer hall, drawing people inside into this space in rainy weather as well as during the winter months.
+At the same time, the vegetation, chosen for its suitability in a low-light environment, covering the top of the shipping containers and lining the walls, softens the hard edges of the space.
+As a result, the industrial feel of the superstructure vanishes and transforms the space into something more closely fitting what one would expect from a beer hall, drawing people inside even in rainy weather as well as during the winter months.

-Ultimately the goal with this project was to spark a critical dialogue and get people to start thinking about what underused, neglected, and fenced-off sites found across the city could be transformed into, with a little goodwill, some funding, and a lot of creativity“, reflected the Tyvek Lighting team.
+“Ultimately, the goal of this project was to spark a critical dialogue and get people to start thinking about what underused, neglected, and fenced-off sites found across the city could be transformed into, with a little goodwill, some funding, and a lot of creativity“, reflected the Tyvek Lighting team.

 Source: V2com Newswire